d-markey/squadron/README.md

 `Worker`: a base worker class managing a platform thread (`Isolate` or `Web Worker`) and the communication between clients and  workers.

 `WorkerPool<W>`: a worker pool for `W` workers.
 The number of workers is configurable as well as the degree of concurrent workloads distributed to workers in the pool.
-Tasks posted to the worker pool can be cancelled.
+Tasks posted to the worker pool can be canceled.

 ## <a name="started"></a>Getting Started